How to Protect Yourself: Car RentalsSource: The Florida Attorney General's Office

 Know the rental may be subject to additional fees and charges.

 Ask what fees and taxes could be included in the final bill and how much they are.
 Possible fees include early or late return; airport surcharges; fuel charges; mileage fees; roadside assistance fees; or fees related to equipment such as a navigation system, a car seat or a toll pass.
 Know that Florida has cashless toll roads throughout the state, and the toll cost as well as the rental company’s toll fee will be charged to your card after the rental is returned.
+The toll costs may not appear on your credit card until several days after you have returned the rental car.
 Ask what fees the company charges and if there is a daily rate or a charge per toll.
 Compare rates across the various rental companies and be sure to include applicable taxes and fees in the comparison.
 Once you have secured a rental vehicle, inspect it carefully before leaving the lot.
 Note any damage and bring it to the attention of the rental agent.
 Take a photo if possible to document any pre-existing damage so you will not be charged for it upon returning the vehicle.

 File a complaint.